-Louisiana Governor Edwards has given permission for businesses and houses of worship to move into Phase 1 starting Friday May 15, 2020 in Louisiana.
-Just because we can does not mean we should.
-This is not a mandate to open.
-The New Orleans’ Mayor has agreed to Phase 1, but with tighter restrictions.
+Louisiana Governor Edwards entered Phase 2.
 Information regarding Outdoor Religious Services Guidelines and what type of businesses can be open has been provided.
 For more information from the State of Louisiana click here.
 Additional resources are available here or by clicking Local, US, and World Updates from the menu below.

-Texas Governor Abbot has launched Open Texas – where you can find the Open Texas Checklists and schedules for opening that are regularly updated.
-May 7, 2020 the executive order establishes the Minimum Standard Health Protocols for COVID-19.
+Texas Governor Abbott has launched Open Texas – where you can find the Open Texas Checklists and schedules for opening that are regularly updated.
+Texas has entered Phase 3.
+The May 7, 2020 the executive order establishes the Minimum Standard Health Protocols for COVID-19.
 This section is a specific Updated – Checklist for Churches/Places of Worship.
 For more information from the State of Texas click here.
 Additional resources are available here or by clicking Local, US, and World Updates from the menu below.

-Sermons by the Bishop and Bishop’s Associates for the month of May are available here.
+Sermons by the Presiding Bishop for June 7, 2020 and the Bishop and Bishop’s Associates are available here.
 Please feel free to borrow from these sermons or use the videos, dropping them into your livestream.